Canadian-Orange-Party/CNG/README.md

-Political advocacy: 3 non negotiable bedrock policies demanded by WE THE PEOPLE
+Political advocacy: 3 non negotiable BEDROCK POLICIES demanded by WE THE PEOPLE

 1. End the fraud of currency inflation, adopt a sound money standard in Canada